zayn309/satellite-images-super-resolution-using-EEGAN-in-pytorch-/README.md

 ![image](https://github.com/zayn309/satellite-images-super-resolution-using-EEGAN-in-pytorch-/assets/102887305/64b98e28-db35-4a04-9985-95952854b002)
 #### SSIM - ```Structural Similarity Index```
 ![image](https://github.com/zayn309/satellite-images-super-resolution-using-EEGAN-in-pytorch-/assets/102887305/473ed806-754f-4724-8ea1-e4a99159c045)
+> **Note**
-> Note: As the images is multidimensional, so these measures is calculated across all channels and then summed and normalized by the number of channels
+> As the images is multidimensional, so these measures is calculated across all channels and then summed and normalized by the number of channels

 ## Dataset
 the dataset is from NARSS (National Authority for Remote Sensing and Space Sciences), and it consists of a single image with resolution 4648 x 4242 x 4 where 4 is the number of channels which are RGB and near infrared, then i cropped into smaller batches of shape 256 x 256 x 4, then applied bicubic interpolation to reduce the resolution of the images by a scale factor of 4 to get the low resolution images, and the shape of the low resolution images is 64 x 64 x 4.